Parse dataset path into group and dataset components

 getQRbyBlocks <- function(strdataset, file, m, center, scale, bcols, overwrt) {

-# Parse dataset path (group/dataset)
+# Parse dataset path into group and dataset components

 strgroup <- gsub("/.?$", "", strdataset)